7RU7H/Archive/Brain-Hacking/Actions/Empathic-Methodology.md

 Late Night Radio DJ Voice tone for calming?

-How many decisions have you taken today- social and cognitive fatigue exist
+How many decisions have you taken today; be aware of yours and other social and cognitive fatigue

 How does chronicity affect you and your objectives